mozamimy/hakto/README.md

 `$ sudo gem install hakto-x.y.z.gem`

+On the other hand, you can install from RubyGems.org to use following command.

+`$ sudo gem install hakto`

 Also you can install Hakto without gem.
 Allocate the safe_sdbm.rb where is ruby interpreter can load Hakto.

 ## Sample code